-Now if this is your first time hearing about Japanese gel… uhm..
-Ok.
+Now, if this is your first time hearing about Japanese gel… Uhm… Ok.

 Let me give you a quick crash course.

-All Japanese gel is… is high quality soak-off, true gel from Japan.
+All Japanese gel is… is high-quality soak-off, true gel from Japan.

-Lots of Hello Kitty kind of art… but, since then the JG industry has shifted from that type of nail art (not that there’s anything wrong with a good old classic 3D Hello Kitty set, right??).
+Lots of Hello Kitty kind of art… but since then, the JG industry has shifted from that type of nail art (not that there’s anything wrong with a good old classic 3D Hello Kitty set, right???).

 Ok, back to today’s topic.

-And #3 it seems that although a potted gel system is not the main concept of a Korean gel line, they do not oppose potted gel all-together and can actually offer their clear formulas in pot vs bottle.
-At least that is true with the Korean Line, Estemio.
-FGel does only bottle.
+Although a potted gel system is not the central concept of a Korean gel line, they do not oppose potted gel altogether.
+Clear gels can come in the pot vs. bottle.
+At least, that is true with the Korean Line, Estemio.

 If you want my professional opinion.

-I judge gel nail products based on the monomer, and the concentrations… within the gel.
+I judge gel nail products based on the monomer and the concentrations within the gel.

 Monomers are used for adhesion and dilution purposes in the gel.

-And you should know that typically both Japanese Gels and Korean Gels don’t need a separate dehydrator or primer prior to application of your first coat of gel, a super added bonus of Korean and Japanese gels.
+And you should know that Japanese and Korean Gels typically don’t need a different dehydrator or primer before applying your first coat of gel, a super added bonus of Korean and Japanese gels.

 That’s it for today!
-Have a happy day, and a productive week!
+Have a happy day and a productive week!